Prime Minister of Brazil: Empire of Brazil (1847–1889)

 Shortcomings in party loyalty, with members of Parliament and groups of members rooting for their own interests and not always abiding by the directives of the party leadership also contributed greatly to short-lived Cabinets.
-Indeed, it was very common for a Prime Minister to be replaced due to lack of support from his party's backbenchers, causing the Prime Minister to be replaced with somebody else from the same party, during the same Parliament.
+Indeed, it was very common for a prime minister to be replaced due to lack of support from his party's backbenchers, causing the prime minister to be replaced with somebody else from the same party, during the same Parliament.

 During the forty-nine years of Pedro II's personal reign, from 1840 until 1889 there were sixteen parliamentary elections (eleven provoked by the dissolution of Parliament by the Emperor at the Prime Minister's request, with the summoning of new elections, and five others provoked by the expiration of the term of office of the members of the Chamber of Deputies).
 This means that, on average, each legislature of the Chamber of Deputies had a life span slightly superior to three years.
 However, in the forty-two years between the creation of the office of Prime Minister in 1847 and its abolition in 1889, there were thirty-two appointments to the presidency of the council, which means that prime ministerships lasted on average a little more than a year and four months.
-Certain politicians, however, like the Duke of Caxias, Marquis of Olinda, and Zacarias de Góis e Vasconcelos managed to regain the prime ministership after having lost it.
+Certain politicians, however, like the Duke of Caxias, the Marquis of Olinda, and Zacarias de Góis e Vasconcelos managed to regain the prime ministership after having lost it.
 Caxias and Zacarias Góis e Vasconcellos each served three times as President of the council, while Olinda held the office of Prime Minister for a record of four times.

 The president of the Council owed his position to both his party's majority in the Legislature (and to his party's willingness to support him in the Chamber) and to the Emperor, and these two sources of authority (parliamentary backing and imperial appointment) could sometimes come into conflict.
 19th century abolitionist leader and historian Joaquim Nabuco said: